A note on subtowers and supertowers of recursive towers of function fields: Introduction

-The paper is organized as follow: In Section~\ref{basics} we give some basic definitions.
-In Section~\ref{secsubsequences} we present our main results.
-Finally in Section~\ref{examples} we work with different examples using the given method.
-One of them is the tower $\m{L}$ mentioned above.
-We also use the method to show that a tower $\m{G}$ over $\F_9$ recursively defined by the equation is a proper subtower of the widely known Kummer type tower $\m{F}$ recursively defined by the equation This two towers where studied separately in \cite{GSR03} but it was not mentioned that $\m{G}$ was a subtower of $\m{F}$ over $\F_9$.
+The paper is organized as follows: in Section~\ref{basics} we give some basic definitions.
+In Section~\ref{secsubsequences} we present our main results, which will be used in Section~\ref{examples} to work with different examples using our method.
+Finally we show in Section~\ref{sec5} an interesting application of our results by finding an optimal quadratic recursive tower $\m{E}=(E_0,E_1,\ldots)$ over $\F_4$ whose field extensions $E_{i+1}/E_i$ are Artin-Schreier extensions but the tower $\m{E}$ itself is not recursively defined by an Artin-Schreier equation.